Home of the Michael Vaughan Cricket Academy

 The men's first team play in the prestigious ECB Yorkshire League.
 We operate four further teams on Saturdays together with Sunday and midweek teams.
-The second team play in South Yorkshire League Division 1 with the third team playing in Division 3.
-In the Yorkshire and Derbyshire League our Vice Presidents XI play in Division 2 and our Yorkshire and Derbyshire Second team play in Division 5.
+The second team play in South Yorkshire League Championship with the third team playing in Division 3.
+In the Yorkshire and Derbyshire League our Vice Presidents XI play in Division 1 and our Yorkshire and Derbyshire Second team play in Division 5.

 The Michael Vaughan Cricket Academy (MVCA) is based at Abbeydale Park welcoming boys and girls from aged 6 upwards each Friday evening.
-The MVCA will start on Friday 17th April 2015 and will run throughout the summer - see our main website for further details.
+The MVCA will start on Friday 15th April 2016 and will run throughout the summer - see our main website for further details.
 The MVCA is the entrance to our Junior section which operates twelve teams in all, from U9 through to U18, competing in the Ben Jessop Sheffield Junior League.

 SCCC has recently be re-accredited under the ECB Clubmark scheme and is also a Focus Club.
 Children of all ages and ability are encouraged to come and join us to take an active part in the game of Cricket.